minimaxir/aitextgen/README.md

 A robust tool for advanced AI text generation.

-aitextgen is a Python package that leverages [Huggingface Transformers](https://github.com/huggingface/transformers) and [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) with specific optimizations for text generation, plus _many_ added features.
+aitextgen is a Python package that leverages [PyTorch](https://pytorch.org), [Huggingface Transformers](https://github.com/huggingface/transformers) and [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) with specific optimizations for text generation, plus _many_ added features.
 It is the successor to textgenrnn and gpt-2-simple, merging the advantages of both packages.

 - Finetunes on a pretrained GPT-2 model from OpenAI...or create your own GPT-2 model + tokenizer and train from scratch, even on your local computer without a GPU!
-- Generates text faster than gpt-2-simple and with better memory efficiency.
+- Generates text faster than gpt-2-simple and with better memory efficiency, even moreso if you export your model to TorchScript!
 - Model agnostic and future-proofed to support new developments in the Transformers-based world.
 - With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repository.
 Uses the `generate()` function to allow a massive amount of control over the generated text.
 - With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and TPUs, with FP16 support!
 Robust training progress support, with the ability to add optional loggers.